 The two will be joined by a cast of Launceston-based actors and a piece of stage art created by high school students from around the region.

-Mr Beckett is direct about what audiences can expect from the upcoming show.
+Mr Beckett was direct about what audiences could expect from the upcoming show.

-“It’s bleak, depressing and there’s no happy ending,” he says.
+"It's bleak, depressing and there's no happy ending," he said.

 "But there's a love story, and there's Tom Baker and Kerry O'Brien, and some very talented local actors, so that's something."

 Tickets for 1984 are on sale now from the Princess Theatre.